AmiceLab/SEforDS/13_Security/AmiceNote13.md

 ## Tools
 - Secure Coding tools
   - SonarQube, Checkmarx, Dependabot (by GitHub)
-  - bandit -- give you the security change on code (vulnerability)
+  - bandit -- give you the security analysis on code (vulnerability)
-  -
     ```
     pip install bandit
     bandit -r
     ```
 # Security of ML System
-- attack to disrupt an ML system
+1. Attack on a deployed model
+   - The attacker has some knowledge of the basis of the model.
+   - manipulate the output by a viral input

+2. Attack on training data
-- train data extraction (Appendise
+   - training data extraction
+   - particularly if trained on sensitive data

+3. Model theft
+   - theft of intellectual property
+   - send enough queries and record enough response, to recreate the model

+4. Data/Open source contamination
+   - Attacker influences the source of datasets
+   - Attacker influences the code of open source

 ---
 tags: [personal-note, SE4DS, learning, non-commercial]